SamFleming/Symfony2-SimpleDeployScripts/README.md

 + you have rsync installed on this

-#### Simple
+#### Scripts

 + [Deploy1](Symfony2-SimpleDeployScripts/tree/master/bin/simple/) <br />
-    Super simple script to use as a starting point and to be sure your local development Symfony2 project is set up correctly.
+    Super simple script to use as a starting point and to check that your local development Symfony2 project is set up correctly.